Is there a secular decline in disruptive patents? Correcting for measurement bias: Increasing Number of Highly Disruptive Patents

-Thus far, we have taken an aggregated methodological approach, but this masks two disparities inherent at the individual patent level.
-First, the truncation of backward citations misclassifies a large proportion of patents as highly disruptive.
-Appendix Table \ref{tab:conv_matrix_trunc} illustrates how $CD_5$ categories for patents published in 1980 calculated using the \cite{park2023papers} (truncation) methodology are distributed across $CD_5$ categories using our (no truncation) methodology.
-As an example, 25 percent of the USPTO patents in 1980 that are considered highly disruptive under the truncation methodology are actually consolidating under the no truncation methodology.
+Appendix Table \ref{tab:conv_matrix_trunc} examines truncation bias in more detail.
+This table shows how patents in 1980 that belong to a particular $CD_5$ category using the \cite{park2023papers} methodology (with truncation bias) are distributed across $CD_5$ categories using our methodology (without truncation bias).
+Backward citation truncation of pre-1976 patents misclassifies a relatively high proportion of patents as highly disruptive.
+For example, 25 percent of the USPTO patents in 1980 that are considered very highly disruptive with truncation bias are actually consolidating without truncation bias.

-Second, the exclusion of backward citations to patent applications misclassifies a large proportion of recent patents as highly disruptive.
-Appendix Table \ref{tab:conv_matrix_appl} shows how patents in 2016 that belong to a particular $CD_5$ category using the \cite{park2023papers} (truncation) methodology are distributed across $CD_5$ categories using our (no truncation) methodology and accounting for backward citations to patent applications.
-As an example, 19 percent of the USPTO patents in 2016 that are considered highly disruptive using the \cite{park2023papers} methodology are actually consolidating when accounting for both truncation and backward citations to patent applications.
-Determining the disruptive potential of individual patents thus requires careful consideration to ensure against bias and misclassification.
-Such bias and misclassification is the case when the data provided by \cite{park2023papers} or \cite{funk2017dynamic} are used for analysis and decision-making.
+Appendix Table \ref{tab:conv_matrix_appl} examines exclusion bias in more detail.
+This table shows how patents in 2016 that belong to a particular $CD_5$ category using the \cite{park2023papers} methodology (with exclusion bias) are distributed across $CD_5$ categories using our methodology (without exclusion bias).
+Backward citation exclusion to patent applications similarly misclassifies a relatively high percentageof recent patents as highly disruptive.
+For example, 19 percent of the USPTO patents in 2016 that are considered very highly disruptive using the \cite{park2023papers} methodology are actually consolidating.
+Determining the disruptive potential of individual patents thus requires careful consideration to ensure against measurement bias and misclassification.\footnote{Note that our findings also affect variations of the index proposed in \cite{park2023papers} which are partly based upon other research \cite[]{leydesdorff2021proposal,bornmann2020disruption}.
+In Appendix Fig. \ref{fig:cd_diff_time} and \ref{fig:plot_norm}, we show the time series for several variations of the CD index used by \cite{park2023papers}: e.g., with respect to an extended time-window for forward citations or to a normalization of the index.
+In all cases, the truncation of backward citations leads to an analogous upward bias as described above.}